 8. More ancient ruins at the Roman Forum and Palatine Hill.

 We had access to the Roman Forum and Palatine Hill as part of our tickets alongside Colosseum.
 We spent a good amount of time here taking pictures, exploring what's left of Rome’s earliest shrines, temples, and royal residence - the very beating heart of Ancient Rome.

 9. Walk from one piazza (public square) to another and enter any church you happen to pass by!

 One way to explore the city is to walk your way around it.
 You'll be surprised by how much monuments, obelisks, columns, water fountains, and churches you'll stumble upon.
 There's always one right around the corner and it's definitely worth knowing its history and its designer.

 Pantheon at Piazza della Rotonda

 Temple of Hadrian at Piazza di Pietra

 10. Admit that all you really wanted is authentic Italian pizza and pasta.

 It’s true what you’ve heard or read, avoid those tourist trap restaurants that are located very central and their menu reads in four different languages.
 But we won’t judge you if you do - you’re still in Italy!
 Your pepperoni pizza won’t be so awful.
-Read our food and restaurant reviews in an upcoming article!
+Read our food and restaurant review in Food Trippin' Rome.